engineer-work/Join-Company/README.md

 > I not interested in Marriage and Love, since it all fake for money, their no true love. **I too act to others as good for money.**

 > What you learn in School, College is totally waste $\rightarrow$ if you forget ? but the education system, **force to do in [Memorization-Centric Education System](https://engineer-work.github.io/Join-Company/education_system/education_system.html) for that system collecting and spending the money from our parents hardwork**. *Please, In future don't need to go to school,college.* since lot of free material in **Youtube** and **Internet**.

-I studied in single school for 15 years, 4 years in college, I not have friends, no love in my heart.
-My thought is only trigger to work for money.
-Life is Wasted by Education System.
-It only based on my life.
-Each have their own perspective of life.
-I don't have rights to say or directs the other life.
+> I studied in single school for 15 years, 4 years in college, **I not have friends, no love in my heart**. *My thought is only trigger to work for money*.  **Life is Wasted by Education System.** It only based on my life.
+Each have their own perspective of life. **I don't have rights to say or directs the other life**.

 # (Marriage and Love) are (fake & lie)